OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

   default:

-  filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).
+  <p>filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).
 If filename contains '<UDIM>', udim index substitution is performed on filename.
-In the UDIM case, 'scale', 'offset', and 'wrap around' are ignored.
+In the UDIM case, 'scale', 'offset', and 'wrap around' are ignored.<\p>

   <h3>texture_coordinates</h3>